gemmacharters/UHFinal/README.md

 This website is designed for City of Liverpool College ACL Character Art students.
 These students work over the year to produce a portfolio of work, and the website is designed so they can showcase their work

 # Getting Started
-This website has been created using Visual Studio 2017 and is written in ASP with Windows Forms.
+This website has been created using Visual Studio 2017 and is written in C# ASP.NET with Windows Forms.
 Any maintenance to the site will require suitable software.

 # Build
 The website has been created for the MSc Computer Science course for the University of Hertfordshire.